DStape/dbus-hello-world-daemon/README.md

 Instructs the daemon to connect to the TACACS+ server.
 At the moment, the location is hard-coded to localhost:49 (TACACS default port, as per RFC-1492).

 # com.example.HelloWorld.Authenticate
 If a connection has been established, the daemon will send an authentication request with the currently hard-coded values of user="testuser", password="testpassword".
-(To add a new user, simply run 'sudo adduser testuser' and follow the prompt).
+(To add a new user, simply run 'sudo adduser testuser' and follow the prompt.
+When you're done, 'sudo deluser testuser'.).

 #com.example.HelloWorld.Disconnect
 This will terminate the connection with the TACACS+ server, if it has been established.